open-contracting/standard/docs/guidance/publish/change_history.md

 ### Tender

-The London Borough of Barnet is ready to invite bids for the contract, so they issue the tender via an 'notice of intended procurement' (also known as 'contract notice' or 'opportunity notice').
+The London Borough of Barnet is ready to invite bids for the contract.
+They issue the tender via an *notice of intended procurement*.
+This is also known as *contract notice* or *opportunity notice*.

-In OCDS, the notice is represented as a new release, using the 'tender' tag and providing details in the `tender` section.
+The publisher creates a new release to represent this notice.
+The release uses the 'tender' tag and provides the details in the `tender` section.

-No changes are made to the already published planning release, however the `tender` section of the new tender release is updated with the actual date the tender was issued and new information is provided about the deadline for bid submission, the items being procured, links to copies of tender documents and the estimated tender value.
+There are no changes to the planning release published before.
+But the new release has the updated information about the tender.
+This includes the real issue date, and the following new information:

+* The deadline for bid submission

+* The items to buy

+* Links to copies of tender documents

+* The estimated tender value

-The tender release is added to the `releases` list in the record for the contracting process and the compiled release is updated to reflect the latest values for the new and updated fields in the 'tender' release.
-Note that the bid submission dates have been updated in the compiled release, and the versioned release now contains a list of changes for each field.
+The publisher adds the new release to the record, in the releases list.
+Also they update the compiled and versioned releases with the new information.
+Note that the bid submission date has changed in the compiled release.
+Also, note that the versioned release has a list of changes for each field that has been updated.

 ```eval_rst